mntjones/Capstone-Udacity-FS/projects/capstone/starter/README.md

 - 'moviegoers' to query (GET) the database for movies and actors.
 - 'managers' to read movies and actors (GET), update movies and actors (PATCH), create new items (CREATE) and delete (DELETE) items from the database.

+#### Motivation

+I completed this project to get the full stack nano degree through Udacity to support my role as a software engineer at my current company.
+I was looking to get more experience in coding in the full stack, as well as get up-to-date on the best practices regarding style and security.

 ## Getting Started